Grade 9 Options

 Taught by Mr. Serner, this grade 9 option includes introduction to 3D Printing and Design, Graphic Design (Geared toward Print Industry - T Shirts, Decals, Signs, etc) and Woodworking.

-A variety of opportunities for artistic expression are taught by Mrs. Gertz-Cummins in this grade 9 art class.
+A variety of opportunities for artistic expression are taught by Ms. Friesen in this grade 9 art class.

 In this grade 9 option class, taught by Mrs. Baker, students learn the arts associated with our drama program.